Free to build · Open source · Volunteer-built

 You will.
 Every line of code delivered belongs to your organization.
 You'll be free to modify it, extend it, or hand it off to another team — no restrictions, no vendor lock-in.

-Websites, donor portals, volunteer management tools, intake forms, scheduling systems, inventory trackers, process automations, and custom web applications.
-If it helps your nonprofit run better, we want to hear about it.
+Resource directories, volunteer coordination tools, intake and referral forms, scheduling systems, inventory trackers, program registration, process automations, and custom web applications.
+If it helps your organization serve its community more effectively, we want to hear about it.

 Most projects will be delivered within 4 to 12 weeks depending on scope.
 After an intro call, we'll provide a realistic timeline before any work begins.